rumoncarter/Technology-Code-of-Practice/README.md

 ## Using the Technology Code of Practice

 You should use the Technology Code of Practice for all of your technology projects or programmes.
-If your project or programme needs spend control approval you should contact the BC Digital Service (BCDS) Standards Assurance team as soon as possible.
+If your project or programme needs spend control approval you should contact the BC Digital Service (BCDS) Investment & Implementation team as soon as possible.
 They’ll guide you through the approvals process which can provide you with greater confidence that your spend request will be approved.

 All points of the Technology Code of Practice must be considered.
-Where legacy technology limits your ability to adhere to the standard, this must be explained as part of the spend control process.
+Where legacy technology limits your ability to adhere to the standard, this must be explained as part of the digital investment process.
 The Standards Assurance team consider individual circumstances for each application.

 ## The Technology Code of Practice